Deviation request protocol

 Whether or not, there are indicators of mental illness, and if so: as a result of mental illness, whether the defendant can reasonably be expected within the near future to intentionally or unintentionally, seriously, physically, injure himself, herself, or another individual, and has engaged in an act or acts, or made significant threats that are substantially supportive of the expectation.

-Also, If a deviation request involving a gun charge is approved, the defendant must plead to a lesser gun charge.
+Also, if a deviation request involving a gun charge is approved, the defendant must plead to a lesser gun charge.

 3. For any case involving an OWI or OUID charge, the defense attorney (or defendant) must also submit a current substance abuse evaluation for the defendant dated AFTER the charged offense occurred, indicating a low possibility of recidivism; and, proof that the defendant has started any recommended approved course of therapy.